fabiojwalter/bricks-vscode/src/util/resources/readme-template.md

 To use Material Design Community Icons snippets, open source file, and start typing `mc-`, the editor will show you all the snippets

+To use Material Design color codes, open source file, and start typing `mp-`, the editor will show you all the snippets

 The detailed list of supported actions are listed below under documentation section

 ## Contribution guidelines